Cosmian/cosmian_ai_backend/app/README.md

 You can add an `.epub` document to the vector DB of the given RAG associated to a database, using:
 - Endpoint: `/add_reference`
 - Method: **POST**
+- Request:
   - File sent on multipart
   - Body:
-  `database` - database to insert reference `reference` - reference to insert
+    `database` - database to insert reference
+    `reference` - reference to insert
 - Example:
   ```
   curl -F "file=@/path/data/Victor_Hugo_Notre-Dame_De_Paris_en.epub" http://0.0.0.0:5000/add_reference